nberger/babbling/README.md

 # babbling

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to ... not much, just helping me to learn some clojure.

 ## Usage

-FIXME
+If I were you, I wouldn't use this.

 ## License